Unit Trust Deed kit

 Can the value of the units change over time?

 Yes, the value of the Units can change over time.
 Today you issue Units for $1.00 each.
-If your business performs well or the value of the assets increases, then a unitholder may sell their Units for, say, $5.00 each.
-Alternatively, the trustee of the Unit Trust may issue new Units at a higher price to individuals wishing to invest in the Unit Trust.
+If your business performs well or asset values increase, a unitholder may sell their Units for $5.00 each.
+Alternatively, the trustee of the Unit Trust may issue new Units at a higher price to prospective investors.
 That is a decision for the unitholders.

 Can I update the Unit Trust deed?

 Unitholders may debate what the Unit Trust will do and invest in.
-But this is not a matter of the Unit Trust deed or the Unitholders Agreement.
+But this is not a matter of the Unit Trust deed.
+Rather, this discussion is based on the Unitholders Agreement.
 This is similar to a company’s shareholders’ agreement.
-When shareholders debate on how to run the business, they do not usually update the company Constitution or the Shareholders Agreement.

 Unit Trusts suffer a fixed life of only 80 or 125 years